dbbring/nostradamus/shared/README.md

 # Models
 With the exception of the Ticker Model, all models are mirror images of the database table they represent.
 The ticker model represents a top level model that holds all the other sub models.
+The model structure must exactly mimic the table and sql insert structure otherwise the insert will be off.

 #### Almost every percent field is stored as a percent already, so dont convert with * 100.